bibleexchange/romans__textbook/textbook/en/1001_the-rejection-of-israel-and-human-responsibility.md

 #### They are not saved (10:1)

 The Gospel is for the Jew (Rom.
 1:16; 2:9—10).
 The majority of the Jews rejected the Gospel (Acts 2:22).
-The first perseuction of Christians was largely from the Jews (Acts 9:1—2).
+The first persecution of Christians was largely from the Jews (Acts 9:1—2).

 ### The Jews' zeal (10:2)